 |21899||Unlisted procedure, neck or thorax [when specified as implantation of vertical expandable prosthetic titanium rib]|

 The VEPTR received U.S. Food and Drug Administration (FDA) approval under a humanitarian device exemption.
 The data submitted to the FDA as part of the approval process consisted of a case series of 247 children, ranging from ages six months to 15 years.
 The children had various serious defects affecting their ribs or chest wall and ability to breathe, including progressive scoliosis, flail chest syndrome, rib fusion and various hypoplastic thorax syndromes.
-The study showed that the device was safe and showed probable benefit by enabling some of the children to breathe unassisted, or be less dependent on ventilators.
-There were 12 deaths that clinical researchers considered not related to a problem with the device.
-According to the product label, the device is indicated for treatment of thoracic insufficiency syndrome in skeletally immature children and it should not be used under the following conditions:
+The study demonstrated that the device was safe and showed probable benefit by enabling some of the children to breathe unassisted, or be less dependent on ventilators.
+A total of 12 deaths were reported, none of which were related to a problem with the device.
+According to the product label, the VEPTR is indicated for treatment of thoracic insufficiency syndrome in skeletally immature children and it should not be used under the following conditions:

 According to the FDA summary of safety and probable benefit data, as the children experienced normal growth or as the spine and thorax required further correction, the device would require expansions or replacement of the components to increase the overall size of the device.
 As a guideline, children with scoliosis or flail chest syndrome were scheduled for expansion of the device when the Cobb angle increased by five degrees or greater.
 Studies have typically involved expansion (lengthening) of the device at four to six month intervals depending on growth rate.
 In some cases a device exchange is required for growth and occasionally device conversion from rib-rib to rib-spine is necessary.
 In one series, the mean number of lengthenings performed per individual was 3.5 plus or minus 2.6 (Emans, 2005).

 Waldhausen and colleagues (2007) performed a retrospective chart review and analyzed the cases of 22 children who received 36 VEPTR devices between October 2001 and December 2005.
 Two children had Jeune syndrome, 19 had scoliosis, and one had a chest wall resection for tumor.
 Most had pulmonary restrictive disease, carbon dioxide retention or respiratory failure.
 Eleven had multiple fused ribs requiring opening wedge thoracostomy.
 All but the most recently treated cases had undergone sequential VEPTR expansion.
 Seven VEPTR devices required revision for erosion through the bone or dislodgment and three were removed.
 Five devices were outgrown and removed or replaced and one eroded soft tissue causing superficial infection that resolved with operative revision.
 Postoperative ventilation/perfusion scans improved most in younger children.
 Two of the three children with carbon dioxide retention pre-VEPTR had carbon dioxide reduction post-VEPTR.
-The authors concluded VEPTR is a safe method to treat children with thoracic insufficiency syndrome.
 The authors concluded that the VEPTR may decrease carbon dioxide retention in some cases and may be most beneficial in younger children.

 Cobb angle: A measurement of the degree of spinal curvature.